2026 Men's European Water Polo Championship: Format

 In each group there will be two teams from the last tournament and two teams from the qualifiers.
 They will play a round-robin in their groups.
-The top three teams of each group will advance to the second group stage.
-The top three teams of each group will advance to the second group stage (Group A & Group C in Group E and Group B & Group D in Group F) with all results are carried over.
+The top three teams of each group will advance to the main round (Group A & Group C in Group E and Group B & Group D in Group F) with all results are carried over.
 The four-bottom ranked-teams will play in placement games.